 A gas appliance in poor working order will cost more, is bad for the environment and might be harmful to your health and that of your colleagues.
 Regarding safety, remember that in most cases the rooms containing a gas appliance must have sufficient ventilation and must comply with the various safety standards in this field.

 Some gas appliances are not compatible with rich gas.

-Gas appliances produced since 1978 are generally compatible with rich gas, but sometimes they must be adapted to run properly and in complete safety.
+Gas appliances produced from 1978 onwards are generally compatible with rich gas, but sometimes they must be adapted to run properly and in complete safety.